SchlossLab/severe-CDI/paper/paper-gfm.md

 # Acknowledgements

-We thank the patients for donating stool samples and the research team members that who collected, stored, and processed the samples.
+We thank the patients for donating stool samples and the research team members who collected, stored, and processed the samples.

 <!--
 ## Author contributions